samcolson4/lines/Readme.md

 I will continue adding to this list over time.

 ## kalias
 Copies commonly used ```kubectl``` shortcuts to your clipboard as aliases that can then be set.
-Born of out necessity for the KodeKloud CKA labs, which all require you to either write out ```kubectl <do x>``` everything time, or write out aliases every time.
+Born of out necessity for the KodeKloud CKA labs, which all require you to either write out ```kubectl <do x>``` every time, or write out aliases every time.
 Also useful for the CKA exam.